-USED HOMES - RESALE DISCLOSURE
+RESALE DISCLOSURE

-Q. Do I have to provide a resale disclosure statement when I sell my mobilehome as-is?
+- Q. Do residents have to provide a resale disclosure statement when they sell their mobilehome as-is? - A. As a measure of consumer protection, mobilehome resale disclosure (Civil

-A. As a measure of consumer protection, mobilehome resale disclosure (Civil Code Sec.
-1102.6d) became effective in January 2000, making mobilehome sellers and their agents responsible for providing prospective buyers, by close of escrow, with a resale disclosure statement.
+Code §1102.6d) became effective in January 2000, making mobilehome sellers and their agents responsible for providing prospective buyers, by close of escrow, with a resale disclosure statement.
 The form requires the seller to check off a list of conditions or defects that may affect the value or condition of the home.
 The seller is not subject to a penalty or fine for failing to provide the disclosure to the buyer, and the fact that disclosure was not made does not invalidate the sale of the home.
 However, after purchasing the home, if the buyer discovers defects that were not disclosed by the seller, the fact that the disclosure statement was not provided could affect the outcome of the seller's civil liability in court for the defect.
 Real estate brokers and dealers are also subject to the disclosure requirements and sales agents almost always include disclosure.
-Homeowners handling the sale of their home without an agent may not be aware of the disclosure requirement and should seek advice of an attorney, escrow agent, or another professional familiar with documents needed for resale of a mobilehome.
-The state Dept. of Housing (HCD) is not required to notify selling homeowners at the time of title transfer, which normally occurs only after the sale is closed.
-A copy of the form is available online.
+The state Dept. of Housing (HCD) is not required to notify selling homeowners.

-• Sellers are advised to provide resale disclosure form, even on as-is sales, to avoid possible liability after the sale.
+• Sellers are advised to provide resale disclosure form, even on "as-is" sales, to avoid possible liability after the sale.

-HOMEOWNERS REQUIRED TO SELL HOME TO THE PARK ON A RESALE Q. Can the manager force me to offer my home for sale to the park first?
+HOMEOWNERS REQUIRED TO SELL HOME TO THE PARK ON A RESALE

-A. It depends on your rental agreement.
-The Mobilehome Residency Law (Civil Code Sec.
-798.19.5) provides that a park rental agreement entered into on or after January 1, 2006 shall not include a provision or rule or regulation requiring homeowners to grant the park the right of first refusal to buy their homes on resale.
-Hence, if the homeowner entered into a lease on or after January 1, 2006 or is on a month-to-month tenancy, the park could not enforce a right of first refusal to buy the home.
+- Q. Can the manager force a resident to first offer their home for sale to the park? - A. It depends on the rental agreement.
+The MRL provides that a park rental agreement entered into on or after January 1, 2006 shall not include a provision or rule or regulation requiring homeowners to grant the park the right of first refusal to buy their homes on resale.
+(Civil Code §798.19.5) Hence, if the homeowner entered into a lease on or after January 1, 2006 or is on a month-to-month tenancy, the park could not enforce a right of first refusal to buy the home.
 However, homeowners may be subject to such a park right of first refusal if they signed a long-term lease with such a provision before January 1, 2006 and that lease has not yet expired.
 Additionally, the law does not prevent a homeowner and the park from entering into a separate agreement, apart from the lease, for the right of first refusal where the homeowner obtains consideration or compensation from the park for that right.